apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - SAML2 authentication requests that do not specify a protocol binding are pre-processed to locate the proper binding correctly.
 - Attribute resolution via Person Directory can optionally be taught to *not* recover from exceptions and block.
 - Default redirect URLs can now also be used for logout attempts, when no authorized destination is defined.
+- [Attribute Consent](../integration/Attribute-Release-Consent.html) is now given a dedicated setting to exclude attributes globally.
 - Deleting ticket-granting tickets [via REST](../protocol/REST-Protocol-Request-TicketGrantingTicket.html) should now initiate SLO.

 ## Library Upgrades